paulocgdb/docker/README.md

 # docker
-A repository to study Docker and its funcionalities
+A repository to study Docker and its funcionalities!